groovytron/android-container/README.md

 To run the container and open a bash in your android project run the following command:

-`docker run -it --entrypoint /bin/bash --user=dev --volume=<path-to-your-android-project-directory>:/home/dev/android_project android-container:latest`
+`docker run -it --entrypoint /bin/bash --user=dev --volume=<path-to-your-android-project-directory>:/home/dev/android_project groovytron/android:latest`

 You can then the following commands in the container to check if everything works: